-Between April 1 and October 1, 2013, 35 state agencies have adopted the UST and several more will do so on January 1, 2014.
+As of January 1, 2014, 39 state mortgage agencies have adopted the UST.
 The remaining state agencies may elect to adopt the UST at a future date, but they are not required to do so.
 State agencies which choose not to adopt the UST will continue to require applicants to take and pass the current state specific test components.
 For a list of state agencies and when they will adopt the UST, see the UST Adoption Map and Table.

 |National Test Component with Uniform State Content

 Each test appointment includes an additional 30-35 minutes for completing a tutorial and an optional candidate survey.